-I’d venture to say that Pico Iyer is as close to the Dalai Lama as anyone outside his immediate circle, and in his beautiful personal essay in this issue, he reveals his innermost thoughts about His Holiness after thirty-five years as a friend, observer, and student.
+I’d venture to say that Pico Iyer is as close to the Dalai Lama as anyone outside his immediate circle, and in his beautiful personal essay in [the May 2010] issue, he reveals his innermost thoughts about His Holiness after thirty-five years as a friend, observer, and student.
 He lets us watch with him as the Dalai Lama extends compassion and consideration to all those around him, without regard for their age, nationality, or station.
 He reveals the secret to the Dalai Lama’s magic: kindness, the most valued of all human qualities.

 Yet even Iyer acknowledges that he can be mesmerized by His Holiness’ extraordinary personal qualities, and fail to listen closely to what he is telling us.
 There are many kind people in the world; all of us have kindness in us.
 It is not his kindness per se that makes the Dalai Lama important.
 It is his message that kindness and compassion are the basis—the only possible basis—for personal and global transformation.
 And when the Dalai Lama says it, we believe him, because he so obviously practices and embodies these qualities.